-Earn a passing score on Ohio's high school Algebra I and English II tests.
+Students can demonstrate competency by earning a passing score on Ohio's high school Algebra I (or Integrated Math I) and English language arts II tests.
 Students who do not pass the test will be offered additional support and must retake the test at least once.

-Is testing not your strength?
-After you have taken your tests, there are three additional ways to show competency!
+If students have not met the competency score on these tests, there are four additional ways to show competency.